jaredpar/jaredpar.github.io/_posts/2008-10-20-custom-exceptions-when-should-you-create-them.md

 us/library/system.invalidoperationexception.aspx).
 Invalid operation should cover most exceptional cases

-So of these reasons only #1 is a stand alone benefit of a new exception.??
+So of these reasons only #1 is a stand alone benefit of a new exception.
 Now lets re-state this advantage in the context of the original question.

 > Creating a new exception allows a developer to catch them

-Simple right???
-But what benefit does this give to a developer???
-From my experience there are only two reasons to catch an exception.
+Simple right' But what benefit does this give to a developer' From my experience there are only two reasons to catch an exception.

-  * It's a particular for which the underlying exceptional problem can be corrected.??
+  * It's a particular for which the underlying exceptional problem can be corrected.
 Perhaps the user is prompted to fix the condition by performing some outside action (like re-inserting a disk).
-  * Logging errors for post-mortem debugging.??
-Note: You could also use the Data dictionary and extension methods above to introduce a new method ShouldLog().??
-This would allow you to avoid creating a new exception type.??
+  * Logging errors for post-mortem debugging.
+Note: You could also use the Data dictionary and extension methods above to introduce a new method ShouldLog().
+This would allow you to avoid creating a new exception type.

 Now I think we can answer the original question of this blog post.